Table of Contents

 Project Jake Rationale:

 The ability to access domain registration data is crucial for identifying who is accountable for a website.
 The quality and value of WHOIS data gradually degraded as the old WHOIS protocol failed to keep up with an ever-growing list of uses.
 Existing frameworks for Internet Domain Data registration and request processing fall short to uphold accountability online.
-To keep the Internet open staple and secure requires an effort of all stakeholders to develop a conceptual framework(s), and the implementation of tools that improve existing solutions.
+To keep the Internet open stable and secure requires an effort of all stakeholders to develop a conceptual framework(s), and the implementation of tools that improve existing solutions.

 Project Jake Implementation: